jxskiss/gopkg/README.md

 1. `easy/ezhttp` contains some utilities to work with HTTP requests.

+1. `easy/ezkv` contains helpful utilities to work with key-value cache.

 1. `easy/ezmap` contains some utilities to manipulate map data structure.

 1. `easy/yamlx` extends the YAML unmarshaler with extra features, such as